 Despite the global learning crisis, even in the most difficult contexts, there are some “positive deviant” schools that outperform others in terms of learning, gender equality, and retention.
-Since 2019, in line with UNICEF's Foundational Literacy and Numeracy Programme, Data Must Speak (DMS) identifies these positive deviant schools, explores which behaviours and practices make them outperform others, and investigates how these could be implemented in lower performing schools in similar contexts.
-DMS uses a sequential, participatory, mixed-methods approach to improve uptake, replicability, and sustainability.
-The research is being undertaken in 14 countries across three continents.
+Since 2019, in line with UNICEF's Foundational Literacy and Numeracy Programme, Data Must Speak (DMS) research identifies these positive deviant schools, explores which behaviours and practices make them outperform others, and investigates how these could be implemented in lower performing schools in similar contexts.
+DMS research uses a sequential, participatory, mixed-methods approach to improve uptake, replicability, and sustainability.
+The research is being undertaken in 14 countries across Africa, Asia, and Latin America.

 The 5 Stages of Data Must Speak Research